Manage Token

 Here is how your token's contract source code with your own branding:

 You can control the following parameters of your token.
-Please note that some of these parameters can only be changed, if the respective function was activated at the initial token creation:
+Please note that some of these parameters can only be changed, if the respective function was activated at the initial token creation.
+Some of these settings are only possible for certain token types:

 Manage Token is particularly useful if you want to execute **corporate actions** that have an impact on existing or to be newly minted tokens / shares.